uptonking/note4yaoo/lib-collab-logux-dev.md

 # guide

 - features
+  - 实时通信+冲突处理
     - collaborative using crdt
     - realtime/reactive using webSocket client/server framework
   - optimistic ui
   - offline-first with actions and merge-conflicts
   - no vender lock-in, works with any db